wzrbill/MSPA/README.md

 # Intro to MSPA
 ## I. Run a demo
-We publish our demo [here](https://codeocean.com/capsule/8326543/tree).
+We published our demo code [here](https://codeocean.com/capsule/8326543/tree).
 ## II.
 Run on dataset mentioned in our paper
 ### 1) Data preparation
 1. Graph file format